-To the best of our knowledge, there is no similar study prejecting the number certificate updates per AS required by S-BGP and soBGP.
-S-BGP has been evaluated for the requirements of storage, CPU, and memory [28], but not certificate updates.
-We are not aware of any performance study for soBGP.
-Thus, it is difficult to directly compare psBGP with S-BGP and soBGP on their requirements of prefix certificate updates at this time.
+To the best of our knowledge, there is no similar study of projecting the number certificate updates per AS by S-BGP and soBGP.
+We are currently conducting such study for soBGP and will compare psBGP with soBGP on this aspect.

-7 Related Work
+7. Related Work

 Significant research has been published on securing routing protocols.
-Perlman [39] was among the first to recognize and study the problem of securing routing infrastructures.
+Perlman [34] was among the first to recognize and study the problem of securing routing infrastructures.
 Bellovin [5] discussed security vulnerabilities of Internet routing protocols as early as 1989.
 More recently, Bellovin and Gansner [6] discussed potential link-cutting attacks against internet routing.
-Kumar [32] proposed the use of digital signatures and sequence numbers for protecting the integrity and freshness of routing updates.
-Smith et al. [43] proposed the use of digital signatures, sequence numbers, and a loop-free path finding algorithm for securing distance vector routing protocols including BGP.
-Thorough analysis of BGP vulnerabilities was performed by Murphy [35].
+Kumar [27] proposed the use of digital signatures and sequence numbers for protecting the integrity and freshness of routing updates.
+Smith et al. [38] proposed the use of digital signatures, sequence numbers, and a loopfree path finding algorithm for securing distance vector routing protocols including BGP.
+Thorough analysis of BGP vulnerabilities and protections was performed by Murphy [30, 31].

-The most concrete security proposal to date for addressing BGP vulnerabilities is S-BGP [28, 29, 42], which proposes the use of centralized PKIs for authenticating AS numbers and IP prefix ownership.
+The most concrete security proposal to date for addressing BGP vulnerabilities is S-BGP [23, 24, 37], which proposes the use of centralized PKIs for authenticating AS numbers and IP prefix ownership.
 The S-BGP PKIs are rooted at RIRs, and parallel to the existing system of AS number assignment and IP address allocation.
-AS\PATH is protected using nested digital signatures, and the integrity of an AS\PATH is guaranteed.
+AS_PATH is protected using nested digital signatures, and the integrity of an AS_PATH is guaranteed.

-soBGP [47] proposes the use of a web-of-trust model for AS public key authentication, and a centralized hierarchical model for IP prefix ownership verification.
-AS\PATH is verified for plausibility by checking against an AS topology graph.
+soBGP [41] proposes the use of a web-of-trust model for AS public key authentication, and a centralized hierarchical model for IP prefix ownership verification.
+AS_PATH is verified for plausibility by checking against an AS topology graph.
 Each AS issues certificates listing all peering ASes.
-A global AS graph can be constructured from those certificates.
-Thus, the existence (only) of an AS\PATH can be verified.
+A global AS graph can be constructed from those certificates.
+Thus, the existence of an AS_PATH can be verified.

-Goodell et al. [19] proposed a protocol, namely Interdomain Routing Validator (IRV), for improving the security and accuracy of BGP.
+Goodell et al. [15] proposed a protocol, namely Interdomain Routing Validator (IRV), for improving the security and accuracy of BGP.
 Each AS builds an IRV server which is authoritative of the inter-domain routing information of that AS.
-An IRV can query another IRV to verify BGP UPDATE messages received by its hosting AS.
-Improper prefix origination and AS\PATH might be detected by uncovering the inconsistency among reponses from other IRVs.
+An IRV can query another IRV to verify BGP update messages received by its hosting AS.
+Improper prefix origination and AS_PATH might be detected by uncovering the inconsistency among responses from other IRVs.
 One advantage of IRV is that it supports incremental deployment since it does not require changes to the existing routing infrastructure.